opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 HotClusterSummary.HotNodeSummary.HotResourceSummary.resource_metric | String | The definition of the resource_type.
 Either "cpu usage(num of cores)" or "heap alloc rate(heap alloc rate in bytes per second)".
 HotClusterSummary.HotNodeSummary.HotResourceSummary.threshold | Float | The value that determines if a resource is contended.
 HotClusterSummary.HotNodeSummary.HotResourceSummary.value | Float | The current value of the resource.
-HotClusterSummary.HotNodeSummary.HotResourceSummary.time_period_seconds | Time | The amount of time a shard is monitored before its state was declared as healthy or unhealthy.
+HotClusterSummary.HotNodeSummary.HotResourceSummary.time_period_seconds | Time | The amount of time a shard was monitored before its state was declared as healthy or unhealthy.
 HotClusterSummary.HotNodeSummary.HotResourceSummary.meta_data | String | The metadata associated with the resource_type.

 In the preceding example response, `meta_data` is `QRF4rBM7SNCDr1g3KU6HyA index9 0`.
 The `meta_data` string consists of three fields: